 If you would like to create some service and token economy for service, you should define the semantics of your service.

-For example, the price of your service, possible rewards from your service.
+For example, the price of your service, and possible rewards from your service.
 You should define mining and then you will have a complete picture.

 Then about tokenomics constructor.
 This is an initial platform you can input all these values in.
-You can request some initial charts, you can estimate – is it what you want or not; you can change, play, and so on.
+You can request some initial charts, and you can estimate – is it what you want or not; you can change, play, and so on.

 But this is for the beginner, so to create a good self-governed token economy we are developing an advanced version of the token economy creation service.
 This one is much more complicated, and you should maybe get our consulting or prompts, you should input more information and then you can request the analysis of your data.